Frequently Asked Questions

 • I have experienced sexual assault, who can I talk to?

-All professional staff in the Wellness Center are trained to provide advocacy and support following sexual assault or other forms of interpersonal violence.
-We are also home to PATH, or Prevention, Advocacy, Training and Healing for sexual and other power-based personal violence.
-Our office provides confidential support for survivors who experience assualt, abuse, harassment, or stalking.
-Our office can outline reporting options, offer emotional support and many other advocacy options.
-For more detailed information, visit the PATH website.
+PATH, or Prevention, Advocacy, Training, and Healing, provides advocacy and support following sexual assault or other forms of interpersonal violence.
+PATH provides confidential support for survivors who experience assault, abuse, harassment, or stalking.
+PATH can outline reporting options, offer emotional support, and provide many other advocacy options.
+For more detailed information or to schedule an appointment with an advocate, visit the PATH website.

 • I need to submit/verify my vaccination status.

-The Wellness Center does not recieve or retain any form of medical or health records.
-CWU Student Health Services is the campus resources for students' health treatment needs.
+The Office of Health Promotion does not receive or retain any form of medical or health records.
+CWU Student Health Services is the campus resource for students' health treatment needs.
 To verify your vaccination status for enrollment, please see the Instructions for Submitting Vaccine Records on their website.

 CWU Student Health Services can assist students with updating and receiving vaccinations.